-We did a detailed price analysis of Tower Hill and its competitors, and found Tower Hill's prices to be about even with the prices of its peers, coming in slightly below average overall.
-We gathered quotes from Tower Hill and three other top home insurance companies that operate in Florida in order to understand how it compares.
-Our findings showed that Tower Hill's average rate for home insurance was $2,052, or 3% cheaper than the overall average of $2,115.
+We did a detailed price analysis of Tower Hill and its competitors and found Tower Hill's prices to be about even with the prices of its peers, coming in below average overall.
+We gathered quotes from Tower Hill and five other top home insurance companies that operate in Florida in order to understand how it compares.
+Our findings showed that Tower Hill's average annual rate for home insurance was $967, or about 30% cheaper than the overall average of $1,374.

-While it offered competitive premiums, Tower Hill only provided the absolute lowest price for one of our three sample properties.
+While it offered competitive premiums overall, Tower Hill did not provide the absolute lowest price for any of our three sample properties.
 Home insurance shoppers who prioritize a low price may want to check with multiple insurers for the best rates.

 Tower Hill customer service reviews and ratings

 Tower Hill has mixed reviews when it comes to customer service and financial stability, though it fared about average among Florida insurance companies.
-On a national level, Tower Hill does not perform well: The company has a very weak complaint ratio of 4.11 from the National Association of Insurance Commissioners (NAIC), meaning it received far more complaints than other companies of its size nationwide.
+On a national level, Tower Hill does not perform well: The company had a very weak complaint ratio of 6.47 from the National Association of Insurance Commissioners (NAIC) in 2019, meaning it received more than six times as many complaints as other companies of its size nationwide.

 However, Tower Hill received a far more favorable score from the Florida Office of Insurance Regulation (FLOIR).
-When compared to other Florida home insurance companies, it received a score of 0.95.
-This suggests that it has slightly fewer complaints than other insurance companies of its size that operate in Florida.
+When compared to other Florida home insurance companies, it received a score of 0.94 in 2019.
+This suggests that it had a fairly typical number of complaints for insurance companies of its size that operate in Florida.

-In addition, Tower Hill has solid financial ratings.
-It received an A- rating from AM Best, suggesting that the company has a strong ability to pay out insurance claims.
-And Tower Hill's longevity as a Florida-specific insurer suggests that it is prepared to respond to hurricanes and other disasters common in Florida.
+In addition, Tower Hill has mediocre financial ratings.
+It received a B++ rating from AM Best, suggesting that the company has a good ability to pay out insurance claims.
+But Tower Hill's longevity as a Florida-specific insurer suggests that it is prepared to respond to hurricanes and other disasters common in Florida.